ray2501/tcl-opencl/README.md

 UNIX BUILD
 =====

-Before building tcl-opencl, you need have VecTcl, ocl-icd and PoCL development files.
+Before building tcl-opencl, you need have VecTcl and ocl-icd development files, and opencl-headers header files.

 Building under most UNIX systems is easy, just run the configure script and then run make.
 For more information about the build process, see